timtnleeProject/vuejs-clipper/README.md

 　parentPropName: 'myCustomerName'
   /*
   　parentPropName:
-    Add property to Vue instance to store `clipper-preview` list.
+    Vuejs-clipper Adds property to Vue instance in order to store `clipper-preview` list.
     You can change the property name
     default: '_imgPreviewLists'
   */